inconvergent/weird/README.md

        (:BAIL (PROGN NIL (VALUES T NIL)))
        (T (VALUES NIL NIL))))))
 ```
-Which won't work in its own unless `VERT?` is also defined.
+Which won't work in its own unless `:VERT?` is also defined.
 But you can see how
 the promise resolution is handled.
-An how values (`#:OUT-REL54`,
+And how values (`#:OUT-REL54`,
 `#:OUT-F2!P53`) are defined in the surrounding closure.

 ![Scribbles](img/scribble.png)